-If you are looking to work in the medical profession and are passionate about biosciences, health, and caring for people, then becoming a doctor is the perfect choice for you.
+If you want to work in the medical profession and are passionate about biosciences, health, and caring for people, then becoming a doctor is a perfect choice.

 Once you fulfil all these requirements and become certified via the Medical Board of Australia, you will be permitted to practice medicine independently in Australia.

 Now let us take a closer look at how to become a doctor in Australia.
 This post includes everything you need to know about becoming a doctor in Australia, including the education and experience required.
 So without any further ado, let's get started!

 A doctor is someone who helps to restore the health of a person through different medical procedures.
 Their primary focus is to diagnose and treat a person's illness, pain, injury, disease, or other conditions.

 The doctor deals with the patient, understand the root cause of their health condition and further uses their expertise in the best way to treat the problem and counsel patients on their health and well-being.
 All in all, a doctor's profession is one of the most diverse and challenging and is well-respected all around the globe.

 2. Major Duties and Tasks of a Doctor

 Among all healthcare professionals, it is a doctor's duty to take up ultimate responsibility for difficult decisions in situations of clinical uncertainty and complexity.
 These decisions are usually based on their well-developed clinical judgement and scientific knowledge while also considering what is in the best interest of patients.